 In the context of concurrent programming, what is load balancing?
-Why is it not
+Why is it not practical to find optimal solutions for large load balancing problems?

 Describe Coffman's load balancing algorithm.
 How would you classify this algorithm?
 What assumptions is it based on?